Coronavirus Found In China Prisons, As Cases Spike In South Korea

 And residents clashed with police in a central Ukrainian town where evacuees from Wuhan, the Chinese province where the epidemic began, arrived for a two-week quarantine.

-The numbers from China — which come 24 hours after the daily new case count there reached its lowest point in weeks — reflect a more general downward trend.
+The numbers from China, which come 24 hours after the daily new case count there reached its lowest point in weeks, reflect a more general downward trend.

 Cumulative new cases in China are now at 75,567.
 That figure includes people who have recovered, as well as those who have died from COVID-19, the disease caused by the novel coronavirus.